 Communicating via the internet

-The business world has been increasing its uptake of VOIP steadily over the last 15 years.
+The business world has been increasing its uptake of VOIP phone system steadily over the last 15 years.
 It started with video conferencing over Skype.
 The promise of video conferencing and the ability to make free calls over the internet was compelling, but poor image and sound quality kept it to the fringes.

 Things have changed remarkable since then.
 Whether using Skype, FaceTime, Google Duo or any other online communications tool the internet offers a fast, effective and affordable way to communicate with multiple people no matter where they are based in the world.